 - Verify whether the vendor is able to obtain an official report beforehand.

-- Auto insurance companies use driving records to determine insurance rates.
+- Auto insurance companies use driving records to determine insurance rates, you can receive a discount by taking a defensive driving course.

 - Some employers ask to access driving records during employment screening.
 Check with your state employment laws to determine your privacy rights.
 Driving-related jobs will have legitimate rights to DMV records.